sqlxpert/stay-stopped-aws-rds-aurora/README.md

 principles, you risk accepting generated code that is long, repetitive, and hard to maintain.

-I edited my prompts for brevity and reduced the indentation of the generated code excerpts for readability.
+> I have edited my prompts for brevity and reduced the indentation of the generated code excerpts for readability.
 Originals are available on request.
+Because the goal was to see whether artificial intelligence could develop a solution from scratch, replacing an experienced human developer or at least guiding a novice, I did not provide the Stay-Stopped code as context.
+"You can start an entirely new project...", according to the _Amazon Q User Guide_.
+I did not find attribution information while using Amazon Q Developer.
+If you claim credit for any part of the generated code and would like me to acknowledge your work, please get in touch.

 </details>